sselph/scraper/README.md

 scraper
 =======

-A scraper for EmulationStation written in Go using hashes.
+An auto-scraper for EmulationStation written in Go using hashes.
-This currently works with NES, SNES, GB, GBC, GBA, MD, SMS, 32X, GG, PCE ROMs.
+This currently works with NES, SNES, GB, GBC, GBA, MD, SMS, 32X, GG, PCE, A2600 ROMs.

 How it Works
 ------------